deamme/laco/README.md

 The `Subscribe` component is making use of the new render prop idea.
 Related articles:
 - [Apollo Query Component](https://dev-blog.apollodata.com/whats-next-for-react-apollo-4d41ba12c2cb)
 - [Use a render prop!](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)

+## Routing
+`laco-inferno-router` and `laco-react-router` is a replacement for [Redux First Router](https://github.com/faceyspacey/redux-first-router) which makes routing a part of the state.

+You can dispatch routing related actions and get them logged in the debugger and routing now also works with time travel.

+The general API is similar to [React Router](https://github.com/ReactTraining/react-router).
+Check out more about react routing [here](https://github.com/deamme/laco/tree/master/packages/laco-react-router) and inferno routing [here](https://github.com/deamme/laco/tree/master/packages/laco-inferno-router).

 ## Testing
 Testing using [tape](https://github.com/substack/tape):